 When you have an email list, you have a direct line to the inboxes of your customers, organically.
 Avoiding algorithm changes, paid ads or software glitches.

 You can also set up some snazzy automations for your email list – meaning that when someone signs up, they receive a series of staggered emails automatically (also known as a welcome or nurture sequence) which is totally set-and-forget.
 Gotta love the automations when you’re a busy mum juggling a hundred things already.

 Where to begin with email marketing.

 Sometimes clients will tell me how they know they need to start an email list, yet they manage to see themselves constantly fully booked as a result of word-of-mouth referrals!
-In this case, I would encourage them to keep doing what they’re doing with their WOM referrals and look at slowly building their list, or outsourcing the process, instead of stressing that they haven’t done it yesterday.
+If you’re in the same boat, I would encourage you to keep doing what you’re doing with your WOM referrals and look at slowly building your list, or outsourcing the process, instead of stressing that you haven’t done it yesterday.